cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P7 "So this implementation depends a lot on the specific tool you're looking at."
    - P8 "Yeah, I can, it's, it's, it's?
 Well, I mean, I say I can't, that's, I don't think I've ever thought about it quite like that.
 It's a kind of think, if I can, can relate this to something that the only thing I can think of is is the, you know, the particular tool that I use to generate the data, right, which is, which is [Lab]'s [[DatasetAPI]] tool, and it generates this, this, it's not what you would think of, in when you think of tree, right?"
    - P8 draws something that looks lke output of [DatasetAPI]
+   - P9 describes interactions from [DataExplorationGUI] "And you can look at this in more detail, if you just like hover over this thing, and have your little extra box essentially, is part where you have like, time per call, or no, total time."
+   - P9 "in [DataExplorationGUI], I mean, you can click this your first load of thing, it shows you your top region entry, like many.
+And if you click in there, you can basically go down to any specific hierarchy level, or Yeah, that's the level that you're interested in."

 #### Data sourcing is part of the model